Marijuana plant anatomy is an important thing to know for growers and breeders.

 When a new node is formed a stipule may also be produced.
 In other plants, such as roses, these stipules often grow in the form of thorns.
 These protect the plant from things such as pests.
 In the marijuana plant however, they do look like a small dagger but are harmless.
 In fact, the stipule is one part of the plant in which no one really knows its purpose.

 Every marijuana plant, whether male or female, is going to have leaves.
-The leaves are a backbone of any weed plant.
+Leaves are a backbone of any weed plant.
 Leaves play a very important role in marijuana plant growth.
 Weed leaves absorb all of the light the plant is exposed to and even some moisture in the air.
 Through the process of photosynthesis, they also deliver all those nutrients to the rest of the plant.